Skip to main content

 6 nights / 7 days

-This cycling adventure takes us to one of the most breathtaking landscapes in the world—Chile’s Lake District.
+This charitable cycling adventure takes us to one of the most breathtaking landscapes in the world—Chile’s Lake District.
 Nestled between the Andes Mountains and the Pacific Ocean, this spectacular region is a land of pristine lakes, ancient forests, and towering volcanoes.
 The area boasts a rich cultural heritage, blending indigenous Mapuche traditions with European influences from German and Swiss settlers who arrived in the 19th century.
 Their presence is reflected in the charming alpine-style architecture, hearty cuisine, and local customs found throughout the region.

 Shaped by millions of years of volcanic activity, the landscape is marked by dramatic snow-capped peaks, rolling green valleys, and shimmering glacial lakes.
 The iconic Osorno, Villarrica, and Calbuco volcanoes rise above the horizon, their near-perfect cones mirrored in the crystal-clear waters below.
 As we cycle through this remarkable terrain, we’ll pass through lush rainforests filled with ancient Araucaria (monkey puzzle) trees, ride along the shores of emerald-green lakes, and pedal past cascading waterfalls.